-The undersigned states that he has duly executed the attached exemptive application dated March 31, 2014 for and on behalf of Capitala Finance Corp. (the "Company"); that he is the President and Chief Executive Officer of such company; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
-The undersigned further states that he has duly executed the attached exemptive application for and on behalf of CapitalSouth Partners Fund II Limited Partnership, CapitalSouth Partners SBIC, L.P., CapitalSouth Partners F-II, LLC, a wholly-owned subsidiary of the Company and general partner of CapitalSouth Partners SBIC, L.P., CapitalSouth Partners Florida Sidecar Fund I, L.P., CSP-Florida Mezzanine Fund I, LLC, a wholly-owned subsidiary of the Company and general partner of the Company and general partner of CapitalSouth Partners SBIC, L.P., CapitalSouth Partners Florida Sidecar Fund I, L.P. and Capitala Investment Advisors, LLC; and that all actions necessary to authorize the undersigned to execute and file such instrument has been taken.
-The undersigned to execute and file such instrument has been taken.
+The undersigned states that he has duly executed the attached exemptive application dated May 19, 2014 for and on behalf of Capitala Finance Corp. (the "Company"); that he is the President and Chief Executive Officer of such company; and that all action by stockholders, directors, and other bodies necessary to authorize the undersigned to execute and file such instrument has been taken.
+The undersigned further states that he has duly executed the attached exemptive application for and on behalf of CapitalSouth Partners Fund II Limited Partnership, CapitalSouth Partners SBIC, L.P., CapitalSouth Partners F-II, LLC, a wholly-owned subsidiary of the Company and general partner of CapitalSouth Partners SBIC, L.P., CapitalSouth Partners Florida Sidecar Fund I, L.P., CSP-Florida Mezzanine Fund I, LLC, a wholly-owned subsidiary of the Company and general partner of CapitalSouth Partners Florida Sidecar Fund I, L.P. and Capitala Investment Advisors, LLC; and that all actions necessary to authorize the undersigned to execute and file such instrument has been taken.
 The undersigned further states that he is familiar with such instrument, and the contents thereof, and that the facts therein set forth are true to the best of his knowledge, information and belief.